KenKundert/avendesora/README.rst

 Configuration
 -------------

-The config file (~/.config/avendesora/config) allow you to personalize Avendesora to your needs.
+The config file (~/.config/avendesora/config) allows you to personalize Avendesora to your needs.
 After initializing you account you should take the time to review the config file and adjust it to fit your needs.
 You should be very thoughtful in this initial configuration, because some decisions (or